 Response DEQ typically lists other federal requirements that may apply to a source in the review report to the permit.

-Give DEQ the ability to add new requirements to Simple or Standard Air Contaminant Discharge Permits by assigning the source to a General Air Contaminant Discharge Permit Attachment.
+Give DEQ the ability to add new requirements to Simple or Standard Air Contaminant Discharge Permits by assigning the source to an Air Contaminant Discharge Permit Attachment.

 Comment What are some examples of "new requirements"